ARM-software/psa-api/doc/crypto/api/keys/types.rst

         .. note::

             For key agreement, the public key of the peer is provided to the |API| as a buffer.
-            This avoids the need to import the public key data that is received from the peer, just to carry out the key-agreement algorithm.
+            This avoids the need to import the public-key data that is received from the peer, just to carry out the key-agreement algorithm.

         .. list-table:: Compatible algorithms for elliptic curve public keys
             :name: tab-ecc-public-key-algorithms